 - Check for their reviews online.
 Get a quick overview of how different lenders compare by visiting online comparison site such as Finder, Canstar or Comparethemarket.

 Ready to get started?
 Try our Mortgage Repayment calculator to see what repayments could look like on a Pepper Money home loan.
-Or if you'd like to know more about our fixed rate or variable rate home loan options, enquire online or speak to one of our friendly Lending Specialists on 13 73 77 between 9am and 6pm
+Or if you'd like to know more about our fixed rate or variable rate home loan options, enquire online here or speak to one of our friendly Lending Specialists on 13 73 77.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.